 - Understanding the neurophysiology of aphasia recovery in stroke

 - Understanding the neurobiology of speech and language.

-Much of this research relies on technologies such as magnetic resonance imaging (MRI), including DTI, fMRI, VBM, LSM, and brain stimulation techniques (transcranial magnetic stimulation, TMS; transcranial direct current stimulation, tDCS).
+Much of this research relies on technologies such as magnetic resonance imaging (MRI), including diffusion tensor imaging (DTI), functional magnetic resonance imaging (fMRI), voxel based morphometry (VBM) and lesion symptom mapping (LSM).
+Brain stimulation techniques such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS) are also utilized in our research.

 University of South Carolina